ebonnal/streamable/README.md

 safe_inverse_floats: Stream[float] = inverse_floats.catch(ZeroDivisionError)
 ```

-It has an optional `when` parameter: a function that takes the parent element as input and decides whether or not to catch the exception.
+It has optional parameters:
+- `when`: a function that takes the parent element as input and decides whether or not to catch the exception.
+- `raise_at_exhaustion`: a boolean that you can set to `True` if you want the first catched exception to be raised when the stream is exhausted (i.e. at the end of the iteration).

 ---